-The department chair will maintain the results of drug testing in Castlebranch, a digital record repository.
+The department chair will maintain the results of drug testing.
 The department chair is the only member of the nursing department with access to the results of drug testing.

 A student who is determined to be unsafe in the lab or clinical due to medication use of any kind will be dismissed from the nursing program